AlaSQL/ala-wiki/Date.md

 Aliases for returning the current date (including time) as either a JavaScript Date object or a date string (with time component) (depending on `alasql.options.dateAsString`).

 ### CURDATE/CURDATE(), CURRENTDATE/CURRENTDATE()
 Aliases for returning the current date (no time component).
 Depending on `alasql.options.dateAsString`, either a JavaScript Date object is returned or a date string (no time component).
 In case a JavaScript date is returned, the time will be set to `00:00:00`.

-### SECOND(date) / MINUTE(date), / HOUR(date) / DAY(date) / MONTH(date) / YEAR(date) / DAYOFWEEK(date)
+### SECOND(date) / MINUTE(date) / HOUR(date) / DAY(date) / MONTH(date) / YEAR(date) / DAYOFWEEK(date)
 Returns the number of <unit> for the given JavaScript date object.

 ### DATEDIFF(period, date1, date2)
 Returns the difference between two given JS date objects, in the unit configured.
 The units can be the following (and how these are interpreted by AlaSQL):

-* `year` - 365 days
+* `year`: 365 days
 * `quarter`: 91.25 days
 * `month`: 30 days
 * `week`: 7 days